 - Facilitates role-based access to team members.
 CMS allows businesses to assign specific roles to specific team members.
 For example, a manager might have the admin rights to add, delete, and edit a file, while a team member would have limited access such as just adding a file to the system.
 Similarly, you can restrict access to other members who are not a part of your project.
 By assigning roles to team members, you would have better control over your documents and each member would know what is expected of them.

 - Makes website management and optimization easy.
-A few CMS platforms, such as WordPress, offer plugins that can assist you in optimizing your websites and ranking it on the search engine.
-They allow you to include web page titles, meta descriptions, alt tags, and other elements that are required in optimizing the website.
-The best part about the CMS platform is that the websites are optimized continuously.
-So, even if the algorithms change, the website will continue to be ranked for the search engine.
+A few CMS platforms, such as WordPress, offer plugins that can help your site rank well on search engines.
+They allow you to include web page titles, meta descriptions, alt tags, and other elements that are required to optimize the website.
+And the websites are optimized continuously, so even if the algorithms change, the website will continue to be ranked in search engines.

 - A perfect fit for organizations of all sizes.
 Whether you are a part of a large enterprise or a startup, the flexibility and ease of use makes CMS a perfect solution for organizations of all sizes.
 It gives you the control to add and manage content on your website without extra effort and assists in driving traffic to your website.
 A CMS is also cost effective, so you don't have to rely on web designers or developers to make changes to your website.
 You can do it yourself.